I “love” Jackie’s chicken curry dinner.

 Chrissy, age 6, confided that “If you want to learn to love better, you should start with a kid you hate.”

-If I were to offer my two cents, I would say that
+If I were to offer my two cents, I would say this:

 — “Love is committing everything — giving away (“losing”) everything —